ampproject/amphtml/extensions/amp-ad-network-fake-impl/amp-ad-network-fake-impl-internal.md

 ## Behavior

 The 'fake' ad network produces only a single ad request to localhost and attempts to render it via the A4A fast rendering path.
 It is intended only for testing and demos.
 It is disabled outside of local development or testing modes.

 Like all A4A ad networks, you do not place an `<amp-ad-network-fake-impl>` tag directly on the page.
 Instead, you place an `<amp-ad type="fake">` tag.

 The fake impl loads a creative from a JSON-formatted file containing two
 fields: `"creative"` and `"signature"`.
 The `signature` field **must** be a valid signature for the text of the `creative` field, according to at least one of the built-in A4A keys.  (_Note:_ A4A will discontinue built-in keys when the ability to fetch keys live from the validation service is available.)
 Alternatively, the `<amp-ad type="fake">` tag may include the attribute `fakesig="true"` to disable signature checking.

 ## Attributes

 Fake impl largely uses the same tags as `<amp-ad>`.
 The following are special tags for fake or special behaviors of existing tags:

+**id** Must starts with `i-amphtml-demo` to enable sending ad request.

 **type** Must be `"fake"`.

-**src** Must be a bare filename for a single `.json` file.
-Fake will attempt to load the file from `/extensions/amp-ad-network-fake-impl/0.1/data/${src}`.
+**src** The file source.

 **data-use-a4a**  If non-empty, fake will attempt to render via the A4A pathway (i.e., fast rendering for AMP creatives).
 Otherwise, it will attempt to render via the delayed iframe path.

 _Note 1_: `data-use-a4a` is special-purpose to the fake impl, for testing purposes only.
 It does not exist for `amp-ad` or A4A in general.

 _Note 2_: Currently, there is no equivalent "fake" network implementation for